sivaprabug/each-one-teach-one-collections/2 Angular2 Tamil Tutorials/04 Angular 2 Modules and Components/README.md

 ### Using Angular-cli we can create a module

 - ng g module new-module
-- After creation there are 5 files
+- After creation there are 4 files
+ - Each module have 4 files
+ 	- TypeScript file => .ts
+ 	- HTML File => .html
+ 	- CSS File => .css
- -
+ 	- Unit Test => .spec.ts